Positional Therapy for Sleep Apnea: Does it Work?

 These devices are designed to prevent you from rolling onto your back.
 Some options include:

-- Positional Sleep Backpacks: Worn like a backpack, they have soft pads that make lying on your back uncomfortable, encouraging you to stay on your side.
+- Positional Sleep Backpacks: These backpacks are worn like backpacks.
+The soft pads make lying on your back uncomfortable, encouraging you to stay on your side.

 - Positional Sleep Belts: These belts are worn around the chest or waist and have built-in cushions that prevent back sleeping.

-- Specialized Pillows and Wedges: Using a wedge pillow can elevate your upper body and reduce airway obstruction, promoting side sleeping.
+- Specialized Pillows and Wedges: A wedge pillow can elevate your upper body and reduce airway obstruction, promoting side sleeping.

-I haven’t used these devices myself, but they seem like a good starting point for those who want to try positional therapy.
+I haven’t used these devices, but they seem like a good starting point for those wanting to try positional therapy.

 2. Vibration-Based Devices

 Vibration-based devices detect when you’re lying on your back and emit a gentle vibration to encourage you to change positions.
-They can be worn on the chest or neck and work without waking you up fully.
+They can be worn on the chest or neck and work without fully waking you up.

-This seems like an interesting option to me because it offers a subtle nudge rather than forcing you into a specific position.
+This option seems interesting to me because it offers a subtle nudge rather than forcing you into a specific position.

 Who Can Benefit from Positional Therapy?